ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

 Recommendations

 In the era of hybrid workforces with many employees spending a substantial portion of their time outside company offices, ZTNA has become an essential security tool.
-It is particularly advantageous for organizations building distributed cloud architectures by aggressively using cloud services, migrating legacy applications to IaaS, developing cloud-native applications using container-based PaaS and replacing installed software with SaaS.
+It is particularly advantageous for organisations building distributed cloud architectures by aggressively using cloud services, migrating legacy applications to IaaS, developing cloud-native applications using container-based PaaS and replacing installed software with SaaS.